 QUEUC PUBLICATION PROCESS

-Each year, QUEUC presenters can submit their essay for publication in our conference proceedings.
-Selected authors take part in a three-month editing workshop, during which they are paired with a QUEUC editor, who guides them to revise and refine their argument for the publication.
+Each year, the QUEUC editorial board, consisting of senior undergraduate students, recent graduates, alumni, and professors, will review all submissions, and select which essays to publish.
+Not all submissions are guaranteed acceptance – the editorial board expects to publish between 12 and 25 essays per year.
+As the final publication must be considered as a whole, essays will be evaluated for both their individual academic quality, and their ability to fit in the larger work.
+Selected authors take part in an editing workshop, during which they are paired with a QUEUC editor, who guides them to revise and refine their argument for the publication.
 This unique opportunity is designed to guide undergraduate scholars through the academic process of editing, collaborating on, and publishing research, which many authors will be doing for the first time.

-The result of the publication process is an electronic online publication in PDF format.
+The result of the publication process is an electronic online publication in PDF format, as well as a physical printed version.
 The publication will receive professional typographic and layout design at print standard to produce a final document of the highest quality that contributing authors can display in their academic portfolio.

 The publication workshop will take place over the following periods:

-Over the course of several weeks, authors will work directly with their primary editor, who will be a senior undergraduate from Bishop’s University’s English Department.
+Over the course of several weeks (March 30-April 7) , authors will work directly with their primary editor, who will be a senior undergraduate from Bishop’s University’s English Department.
 The editor will provide the author with feedback on their research essay including on structure, rhetoric, language, formatting.
 Authors and editors will establish an editing schedule with up to three rounds of editing to revise the paper into its best form for publication.
 Secondary editors, consisting of alumni and professors may also provide feedback to incorporate into the paper over the course of the workshop.

-For any questions about the publication, please contact Geoff at: email@example.com.
+For any questions about the publication, please contact us at: firstname.lastname@example.org.